 - Pour a glug of oil into a large frying pan and bring to medium-high heat.
 Add the jackfruit pieces and fry for 5-10 minutes until some of the moisture has cooked off and the jackfruit has started to brown slightly.500 g young jackfruit

-- Sprinkle over the spices and give it a good stir.3 tsp cumin powder, ½ tsp cayenne powder, ½ tsp mild chilli powder, 2 tsp ancho chilli powder
+- Sprinkle over the spices and give it a good stir.3 teaspoon cumin powder, ½ teaspoon cayenne powder, ½ teaspoon mild chilli powder, 2 teaspoon ancho chilli powder

 - Add the onion and garlic to the frying pan and continue to cook on medium-high heat for another couple of minutes, just to soften the onion slightly.1 onion, 3 garlic cloves

 - Throw the peppers into the pan and cook for 2-3 minutes until they’re hot but still have a nice crunch to them.1 red pepper, 1 yellow pepper

 - Pour over the lime juice and season with salt.1 tablespoon lime juice, salt

 - Serve in the tortilla wraps and optionally add toppings like avocado, salsa and vegan sour cream.8 tortillas

 - Use tinned young (or green) jackfruit in water or brine, not ripe jackfruit in syrup.

 - Ancho chilli is tricky to replace, but try substituting smoked paprika if you don’t have it.